0xhilSa/resume/README.md

 </div>

 <p>
-I'm an Electronics-n-Communication Engineering student with a deep interest in how things work under the hood, it whether its a processor pipeline, Computer Architecture(x86, ARM, RISC-V), an FPGA, or CUDA kernels.
+I'm an Electronics-n-Communication Engineering student with a deep interest in how things work under the hood, whether its a processor pipeline, Computer Architecture(x86, ARM, RISC-V), an FPGA, or CUDA kernels.
 I love building stuff from scratch, breaking down and understanding each and every layer of it hardware/software and from high to low level programming.